-The flat per-mile rate cohort (cohort 1) in the SB 339 pilot must pay a flat rate per-mile for all lightduty vehicles.
-The TAC is responsible to calculate this rate.
+The flat per-mile rate cohort (cohort 1) in the SB 339 pilot must pay a flat, per-mile rate for all lightduty vehicles.
+The TAC is responsible for recommending this rate.
 The TAC used a revenue replacement methodology to calculate the flat per-mile rate.